State and Local Policy Database

 There is no online standardized system through which access to individual or aggregated energy use data may be requested.

-The state devotes a significant amount of funding to transit iniatives, and has complete streets legislation in place.
+The state devotes a funding to funding to transit services, and has complete streets legislation in place.

 No policy in place or proposed.